Australia

 Once the exchange of pleadings is complete, parties will generally undertake the discovery (also known as the disclosure) process, and then go on to prepare their evidence for a final hearing of the dispute.
 It is common, particularly in complex litigation, for the parties to be obliged to attend court at regular intervals for directions hearings, in which orders are given to manage the conduct and timeframes of the case up until its final hearing.

 Timeframes for each stage of proceedings vary greatly with the complexity and case management style of an individual matter and the specific jurisdiction in which the case is commenced.
 Each superior court in the states has in place specific practice notes or directions for the conduct of commercial disputes with the aim of ensuring that those commercial disputes are resolved in the most cost-effective and time-efficient manner possible.
-Generally, across all jurisdictions, parties will have 28 days from receipt of a claim to put on a defense.
+Generally, across all jurisdictions, parties will have 28 days from receipt of a claim to put on a defence.
 As noted above, the timetable from that point of time will depend on the nature of the dispute.

 A straightforward commercial contract dispute will normally, court resources permitting, be resolved within 12 months.

 Most state and federal courts require a corporate entity to be represented by a lawyer (which could include a lawyer employed by a company).
-Some jurisdictions dealing with small claims / employment issues may allow a company to appear by its director.
+Some jurisdictions dealing with small claims/employment issues may allow a company to appear by its director.
 Individuals may appear on their own behalf in most jurisdictions without a lawyer.

 In Australia, the discovery process is designed to allow parties to civil litigation to obtain from an opponent all documents relevant to the issues in dispute.
 Australian courts strictly prohibit “fishing expeditions” through discovery.
 Discovery is usually undertaken after the close of pleadings (although in some courts in some states this may not be permitted until after evidence is complete) when the points of dispute between the parties have crystallized.
 Discovery may however be ordered, in limited circumstances, prior to the commencement of proceedings where an applicant is able to satisfy the court that he or she needs to obtain discovery in order to find out whether or not a cause of action exists against a potential defendant.